Forest Park, IL

 Frequently Asked Questions

-What is the crime rate in Forest Park?
+What types of crime are most common in Forest Park?

 What are the safest neighborhoods in Forest Park?

-Is Forest Park a good place to live?
+Is Forest Park a good place to live based on crime and cost data?

 Surrounding Cities